Extremal Hypergraphs for Ryser's Conjecture: Home-Base Hypergraphs: Ryser's Conjecture

 Adding parallel edges to any hypergraph does not affect the vertex cover number or the matching number.
 We call any $3$-graph a \emph{truncated multi-Fano plane}, if it is obtained from the truncated Fano-plane by adding an arbitrary number of parallel edges.

 However, the truncated Fano-plane is not minimal, since removing any edge from it yields another example of an intersecting hypergraph which cannot be covered by a single vertex.
-To be concrete, let $H$ be the hypergraph on the vertex set $\lset{a, b, c, x, y, z}$ and edges $ayz$, $xbz$, and $xyc$.
-Three of the vertices have degree $2$ and three have degree $1$.
-One can extend $H$ by adding edges (perhaps containing new vertices) which contain two of the degree $2$ vertices and still obtain an intersecting hypergraph (and obviously the vertex cover number does not decrease).
+To be concrete, let $C$ be the hypergraph on the vertex set $\lset{a, b, c, x, y, z}$ and edges $ayz$, $xbz$, and $xyc$.
+(This hypergraph is called the \emph{loose 3-cycle}.)
+Note that three of the vertices have degree $2$ and three have degree $1$.
+One can extend $C$ by adding edges (perhaps containing new vertices) which contain two of the degree $2$ vertices and still obtain an intersecting hypergraph (and obviously the vertex cover number does not decrease).
 This creates a family of edges which is intersecting simply because they all contain two of the vertices $x$, $y$, and $z$.
 Thus this family is determined by the set $R = \lset{x, y, z}$.

 We say that a $3$-partite $3$-graph $\cH$ is \emph{Ryser-extremal}, if $\tau(\cH) = 2 \nu(\cH)$.
 Our hope would be that every Ryser-extremal $3$-graph is made up of such $R$-families and truncated multi-Fano-planes.
-This is indeed the case, but the edges of these substructures can intersect in various intricate ways.
-How exactly, is made precise in the following series of definitions.
+This is indeed the case, but the edges of these substructures can intersect in various ways.

+The simplest way to describe a home-base hypergraph $\cH$ with $\nu(\cH)=k$ is as follows.
+Start with a set of $k$ disjoint hypergraphs, each of which is a copy of $F$ or a loose 3-cycle $C$ as above.
+Now add any number of additional edges $e$, each of which intersects some $C$ in at least two of its degree-2 vertices.
+(The third vertex of $e$ is arbitrary in the remaining vertex class of ${\cal H}$.)
+This does capture the notion of home-base hypergraph, however for our inductive proof the following series of more technical definitions will be needed.

 \begin{defn} Let $\cH$ be a $3$-partite $3$-graph.
 An \emph{FR-partition} of $\cH$ is a triple $(\cF, \cR, W)$ with $\cF, \cR \subseteq 2^{V(\cH)}$ and $W \subseteq V(\cH)$ which satisfies the following conditions: \begin{enumerate} {(\arabic{enumi})} \item $\cF \cup \cR \cup \lset{W}$ is a partition of the vertices of $\cH$, \item For each $F \in \cF$, the induced hypergraph $\cH|_F$ is isomorphic to a truncated multi-Fano plane, \item Each $R \in \cR$ is a three-vertex set with one vertex from each vertex class of $\cH$, \item $\abs{\cF \cup \cR} = \nu(\cH)$. \end{enumerate} \end{defn}